mt-software-de/sale-workflow/sale_order_line_cancel/readme/DESCRIPTION.rst

-This module allows you to cancel the remaining quantity on sale order by adding a dedicated action to sale lines.
-It also add two new fields to track canceled and remaining to deliver quantities.
+This module cancels only the stock moves for the remaining qty to deliver.

-This module differs from the original odoo behavior in the following way:
+Also it will track the canceled qty if a order line's stock move is canceled but only if there are not other started operations for this sale order line.

-* In odoo, if the update of the quantity ordered is allowed on the sale order at the confirmed state, odoo will recompute the required stock operations according to the new quantity.
-This change is possible even the stock operations are started for this sale order line.
+When the base addon is configured to also decrease the original ordered qty it ensures that there are now new moves created.
+Because by default, odoo will recompute the required stock operations if the ordered qty is changed.
-* In this module, the quantity ordered is not updated on the sale order line to keep track of the original ordered by the customer.
-At the same time, we cancel only the stock moves for the remaining qty to deliver.
-This is only possible if no operation is started for this sale order line.
+By canceling the operations for the remaining qty before the ordered qty is changed, odoo will not recompute the required stock operations, because the qty done by moves is the same as the ordered qty.

 .. warning::